Taxi-Adams/Spr24-Soft-Body-Sim/README.md

 # Spr24-Soft-Body-Sim
 My real-time soft body simulation/animation toolset developed for graduate computational physics.
+Uses Runge Kutta 4 and Symplectic Euler integration for the simulation loop for efficiency comparison's sake.
+Developed in C++ and OpenGL, heavily modified from a shadow map Learn OpenGL project, with added graphics code in addition to the simulation tools.
+Developed between March and May of 2024.